Dual Band Thermal Videography: Separating Time-Varying Reflection and Emission Near Ambient Conditions: Limitations

-\paragraph{Limitations:} Thermography is a highly ill-posed problem, with no widely accepted standard for analysis in general scenarios.
+Thermographic separation of reflection and emission is a highly ill-posed problem, with no widely accepted standard for analysis in general scenarios.
 While our work makes significant progress in resolving ambiguities between emitted and reflected radiation, several challenges remain: (i) We assume that changes in background radiation are uncorrelated with the object signal.
-While this holds for reflections caused by object motion, it may not be valid in scenarios such as a room warming uniformly. (ii) Low-cost microbolometers with spectral filters have limited sensitivity, making it difficult to detect small temperature differences in low-emissivity objects due to a poor signal-to-noise ratio.
+While this holds for reflections caused by object motion, it may not be valid in scenarios such as a room warming uniformly. (ii) Low-cost microbolometers with spectral filters have limited sensitivity, making it difficult to detect small temperature differences in low-emissivity objects due to poor signal-to-noise ratio.